 Signal Statistics - displays maximum, minimum, peak-to-peak difference, mean, median, RMS values of a selected signal, and the times at which the maximum and minimum occur.

-Bilevel Measurements - displays information about a selected signal's transitions, overshoots or undershoots, and cycles.
+Bilevel Measurements - displays information about a selected signal's transitions, aberrations, and cycles.

 Peak Finder - displays maxima and the times at which they occur.

-You can enable and disable these measurements from the time scope toolbar or from the Tools > Measurements menu.
+You can enable and disable these measurements from the Measurements tab.